agile-ts/documentation/docs/Interfaces.md

 logger.if.tag(["hans"]).debug("Jeff");; // Doesn't get logged
 logger.if.tag(["hans", "frank"]).debug("Jeff");; // Doesn't get logged
 ```
-Any log with specific tags will be logged only if all its tags are allowed in the `Logger Class`.
+Any log message with specific tags will only be logged if all its tags are active in the `Logger Class`.
-Logs that have no condition/tags at all are always logged.
+Logs that have no condition/tag are always logged.

 | Type               | Default                                                   | Required |
 |--------------------|-----------------------------------------------------------|----------|